awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/autoscaling-service-linked-role.md

 Amazon EC2 Auto Scaling uses service\-linked roles for the permissions that it requires to call other AWS services on your behalf\.
 A service\-linked role is a unique type of IAM role that is linked directly to an AWS service\.

 Service\-linked roles provide a secure way to delegate permissions to AWS services because only the linked service can assume a service\-linked role\.
 For more information, see [Using Service\-Linked Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) in the *IAM User Guide*\.

-## Permissions Granted by AWSServiceRoleForAutoScaling<a name="service-linked-role-permissions"></a>
+Service\-linked roles also enable all API calls to be visible through AWS CloudTrail\.
+This helps with monitoring and auditing requirements because you can track all actions that Amazon EC2 Auto Scaling performs on your behalf\.
+For more information, see [Logging Amazon EC2 Auto Scaling API Calls with AWS CloudTrail](logging-using-cloudtrail.md)\.

+The following sections describe how to create and manage Amazon EC2 Auto Scaling service\-linked roles\.
+Start by configuring permissions to allow an IAM entity \(such as a user, group, or role\) to create, edit, or delete a service\-linked role\.
+For more information, see [Using Service\-Linked Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) in the *IAM User Guide*\.

+## Overview<a name="autoscaling-service-linked-role-overview"></a>

-Amazon EC2 Auto Scaling uses the service\-linked role named `AWSServiceRoleForAutoScaling` to manage your Auto Scaling groups on your behalf\.
-The `AWSServiceRoleForAutoScaling` role is automatically assigned to your Auto Scaling groups unless you specify a different service\-linked role\.
+There are two types of Amazon EC2 Auto Scaling service\-linked roles:
++ The default service\-linked role for your account, named **AWSServiceRoleForAutoScaling**\.
+This role is automatically assigned to your Auto Scaling groups unless you specify a different service\-linked role\.
++ A service\-linked role with a custom suffix that you specify when you create the role, for example, **AWSServiceRoleForAutoScaling\_mysuffix**\.

+The permissions of a custom suffix service\-linked role are identical to those of the default service\-linked role\.
+In both cases, you cannot edit the roles, and you also cannot delete them if they are still in use by an Auto Scaling group\.
+The only difference is the role name suffix\.

+You can specify either role when you edit your AWS Key Management Service key policies to allow instances that are launched by Amazon EC2 Auto Scaling to be encrypted with your customer managed CMK\.
+However, if you plan to give granular access to a specific customer managed CMK, you should use a custom suffix service\-linked role\.
+Using a custom suffix service\-linked role provides you with:
++ More control over the CMK\.
++ The ability to track which Auto Scaling group made an API call in your CloudTrail logs\.

+If you create customer managed CMKs that not all users should have access to, follow these steps to allow the use of a custom suffix service\-linked role:

+1. Create a service\-linked role with a custom suffix\.
+For more information, see [Create a Service\-Linked Role \(Manual\)](#create-service-linked-role-manual)\.

+1. Give the service\-linked role access to a customer managed CMK\.
+For more information about the key policy that allows the CMK to be used by a service\-linked role, see [Required CMK Key Policy for Use with Encrypted Volumes](key-policy-requirements-EBS-encryption.md)\.

+1. Give IAM users or roles access to the specified service\-linked role\.
+For more information about creating the IAM policy, see [Example: Restricting Which Service\-Linked Role Can Be Passed \(Using PassRole\)](control-access-using-iam.md#policy-example-pass-role)\.

+## Permissions Granted by the Service\-Linked Role<a name="service-linked-role-permissions"></a>

-The `AWSServiceRoleForAutoScaling` role is predefined with permissions to make the following calls on your behalf:
+Amazon EC2 Auto Scaling uses the **AWSServiceRoleForAutoScaling** service\-linked role or your custom suffix service\-linked role to make the following actions on the specified resources on your behalf:
 + `ec2:AttachClassicLinkVpc`
 + `ec2:CancelSpotInstanceRequests`
++ `ec2:CreateFleet`
 + `ec2:CreateTags`
 + `ec2:DeleteTags`
 + `ec2:Describe*`